Skip to content

 26. Computer-Related Business

 With the increase in sales of computers and laptops, the scope of various services will automatically grow in Nigeria.
-There are several ways of initiating computer-based businesses from home or on small scale.
+There are several ways of initiating computer-based businesses from home or on a small scale.

 27. Advertising Campaign Developer